khanprog/Python-Stuff/README.md

-# Python-Stuff
+# Python

 Materials for Python programming

-You are welcome to make improvements in the code and play with the code.
+You are welcome to make improvements in the code.

-So dig in and Happy Coding !!!!
+Happy Coding !!!!